izelnakri/async.nvim/README.md

 ## Callback.nvim - "async" npm library port for lua

 Callback.nvim provides methods to deal with callback based, higher-order asynchronous or synchronous functions.
-It also provides ways to early return computations when occured or certain cancellation cases provided.
-Additionally allows being selective how or which error(s) should be used in a program.
-This is particularly useful when dealing with lua in neovim, either to configure your neovim environment or the build neovim plugins.
+It also provides ways to early return computations when occured or when certain cancellation cases provided.
+Additionally allows being selective on how or which error(s) should be used in a program.
+This is particularly useful when dealing with lua in neovim, either when configuring your neovim environment or building neovim plugins.

 In other words, Callback.nvim is a utility library to handle asynchronous functions where the asynchronous operation isn't wrapped in an asynchronous data structure like `Promise` or `Future`, and where functions need to be controlled